Rise in temperature as a common cause of power outage

-One of the most common causes of power outages, and a primary cause of electrical arc flash incidents is the rise in temperature of a faulty joint or connection.
+One of the most common causes of power outages and a primary cause of electrical arc flash incidents is the rise in the temperature of a faulty joint or connection.
 As equipment ages, faulty electrical connections in LV/MV switchgear, and other electrical equipment can increase; studies show that poorly maintained switchgear is 62% more likely to fail.
-The accepted “Best Practice’ has, until recently, been a preventive maintenance program in the form of periodic thermal imaging inspections (typically annual), often utilising a combination of an infrared thermal imaging camera and a thermal ‘window’.
-However, although an evolutionary step onward from reactive maintenance, there remains a very significant "Performance Gap" between the perceived levels of protection, compared to the actual level of risk mitigation, obtained from a preventive maintenance approach.

-The difference between preventive and predictive maintenance is that preventive is routine maintenance or inspection, scheduled at regular intervals regardless of equipment condition, thus often incurring unnecessary costs; while predictive maintenance is only scheduled as needed, based on the assets real-time condition.
-Predictive maintenance, therefore, reduces labor and operational downtime costs, whilst increasing safety by removing people from places of risk, and increasing the life of the asset.
+The difference between preventive and predictive maintenance is that preventive is routine maintenance or inspection, scheduled at regular intervals regardless of equipment condition.
+This will often incur unnecessary costs, while predictive maintenance is only scheduled as needed based on the asset's real-time condition.
+Predictive maintenance, therefore, reduces labor and operational downtime costs whilst increasing safety by removing people from places of risk and increasing the asset's life.

 - Workers remain exposed to risks

-- Timing of inspection is often not reflecting the most critical operating electrical loads
+- Timing of inspection often does not reflect the most critical operating electrical loads

-- Measurement is reliant on both equipment & operator skills to correlate to the true internal temperature, ( thus never be of uniform quality)
+- Measurement is reliant on both equipment and operator skills to correlate to the true internal temperature ( thus never be of uniform quality)

-- Data remains stand-alone & not integrated rather than dynamically integrated information
+- Data remains stand-alone and not integrated rather than dynamically integrated information

-The manufacturers of thermal imaging cameras state that when conducting a thermal inspection of electrical equipment two requirements are essential to obtain accurate temperature data.
+The manufacturers of thermal imaging cameras state that two requirements are essential to obtain accurate temperature data when conducting a thermal inspection of electrical equipment.

-- The first is that the camera must have direct line of sight to the conductor being inspected, (thermal windows have variable and deteriorating levels of IR transmission, thus not meeting this requirement).
+The first is that the camera must have a direct line of sight to the conductor being inspected (thermal windows have variable and deteriorating levels of IR transmission, thus not meeting this requirement).

-- The second requirement is that the conductor being thermally imaged, must be operating at a minimum load of 40% of design load e.g. if circuit is designed for 3kA, then it must be operating at minimum 1.5kA at time of inspection.
-This is rarely observed by those carrying out thermal inspections of electrical equipment and is not known by the majority of owner /operators of the equipment.
+The second requirement is that the conductor being thermally imaged must operate at a minimum load of 40% of design load.
+For example, a circuit designed for 3kA must operate at a minimum of 1.5kA during an inspection.
+This is rarely observed by those carrying out thermal inspections of electrical equipment and is not known by the majority of owners/operators of the equipment.

-The accelerating global consumer demand for IOT devices and related products, is also fueling the growth of industrial IOT, or IIOT as it is known.
-This requires industrial equipment and machinery to have embedded condition monitoring sensors, which acquire condition data 24x7, with connection to the internet for subsequent analysis, and real time identification of fault conditions.
-This enables the most efficient maintenance practice to be adopted, enabling the considerable benefits over the life of the equipment which can be delivered as part of the IIOT / digitization of critical electrical infrastructure.
+The accelerating global consumer demand for IOT devices and related products is also fueling the growth of industrial IOT, or IIOT as it is known.
+This requires industrial equipment and machinery to have embedded condition monitoring sensors, which acquire condition data 24x7, with connection to the internet for subsequent analysis and real-time identification of fault conditions.
+This enables the most efficient maintenance practice to be adopted, enabling considerable benefits over the life of the equipment, which can be delivered as part of the IIOT / digitization of critical electrical infrastructure.
 These IIOT benefits include

 - Eliminates unnecessary inspection and associated costs

-- Reduces intrusive maintenance to ‘as required’ by condition of equipment
+- Reduces intrusive maintenance to ‘as required’ by the condition of the equipment

 - Reduces costs of repairs /replacement parts and associated downtime via increased advance detection of failure symptoms